More about: 4 Best Day Trips from Queenstown

 During the light aircraft flight you can admire panoramic views of the Southern Alps, crystal clear lakes and lush valleys.
 As you fly into the fjord, you will witness the magnificence of the mountains and the serenity of the waters, creating a landscape that looks like something out of a fairy tale.

 In addition to the scenic beauty, the Milford Sound tour gives you the chance to experience the tranquillity and serenity of this remote location.
-You can enjoy moments of relaxation, surrounded by the awe-inspiring nature, and connect with the peace that this unique environment offers.
+You will be able to enjoy moments of relaxation, surrounded by the breathtaking nature, and connect with the peace that this unique environment offers.

 Details of interest